 Twitter suggests deciding how much you are willing to spend on the campaign first before choosing the ad type and optimising it for your desired cost per action.

-How much advertising on Twitter costs depends significantly on the type of ad.
+The cost of advertising on Twitter depends significantly on the type of ad.
 You may choose from three ad types on Twitter: promoted Tweets, promoted accounts, and promoted trends.
+Each of these has been briefly explained below.

 Promoted Tweets are original Tweets that are labelled “promoted” and appear on non-followers’ timelines.
 Promoted Tweets can be liked, shared, and retweeted in the same way that regular Tweets can.